NeedleInAJayStack/Units/README.md

 conversion coefficient, sometimes with a constant shift.
 Units that don't match this format (like currency conversions, which are typically time-based functions) are not supported.

+Composite units are those that represent complex quantities and dimensions.
+A good example is `horsepower`, whose quantity is `mass * length^2 / time^2`.

 ### Coefficients

-Each quantity should have a single "base unit", through which the units of that quantity may be converted.
+Each quantity has a single "base unit", through which the units of that quantity may be converted.
 SI units have been chosen to be these base units for all quantities.

 Non-base units require a conversion coefficient to convert between them and other units of the same dimension.
-This coefficient value should be what a base unit is multiplied by to result in one of the defined unit.
-For example, `kilometer` should have a coefficient of `1000` because there are 1000 meters in 1 kilometer.
+This coefficient is the number of base units there are in one of the defined unit.
+For example, `kilometer` has a coefficient of `1000` because there are 1000 meters in 1 kilometer.

-Defined units of complex quantities (`horsepower`, for example) must have coefficients that convert to the SI unit of that dimension.
-That is, `horsepower` should have a conversion to `kilogram * meter^2 / second^2` (otherwise known as `watt`)
+Composite units must have a coefficient that converts to the composte SI units of those dimensions.
+That is, `horsepower` should have a conversion to `kilogram * meter^2 / second^2` (otherwise known as `watt`).
+This is natural for SI quantities and units, but care should be taken that a single, absolute base unit is chosen for all non-SI quantities since they will impact all composite conversions.

 ### Constants